 Also a frequent of the concert stage, Dr. Rhodes has been heard as mezzo-soprano soloist in a number of works including Beethoven’s Symphony No. 9, Verdi’s Requiem, Handel’s Messiah, Saint-Saëns’ Oratorio de Noël, Bach’s Magnificat, Mendelssohn’s Elijah, Mozart’s Requiem, Haydn’s Lord Nelson Mass, Brahms’ Alto Rhapsody, Rossini’s Petit Messe Solennelle, and Schoenberg’s Pierrot lunaire.
 Her recording of Dinos Constantinides’ Marche de Galvez with the Louisiana Sinfonietta and Schola Cantorum was released by Centaur Records in February of 2008.
 Praised for her “impeccable comic timing” and “lovable and unique” characterizations, Dr. Rhodes is also active in operetta and cross-over repertoire.
 Her portrayal of the Baroness von Krakenfeldt can be heard on the Ohio Light Opera’s recording of Gilbert and Sullivan’s The Grand Duke released by Albany Records in 2003.

-Recent and upcoming appearances include performances of Dominick Argento’s critically acclaimed song cycles From the Diary of Virginia Woolf and Miss Manners on Music, Oskar Morawetz’ dramatic scena From the Diary of Anne Frank, Rossini’s cantata Giovanna D’Arco, Mahler's Lieder eines fahrenden gesellen, Haydn’s cantata Arianna a Naxos, Britten’s A Charm of Lullabies and Canticle II, Dvořák’s Cigánské Melodie, Op.
-25, Falla’s Siete canciones populares Españolas, and mezzo-soprano soloist in Handel’s Messiah, Bach’s Magnificat, Rossini's Petite Messe Solennelle, Haydn's Lord Nelson Mass, Mozart’s Requiem, Brahms’ Alto Rhapsody, Beethoven’s Symphony No. 9, Tippet’s A Child of Our Time, and a concert version of Bizet’s Carmen.
+Recent and upcoming appearances include the premiere of Michael Daugherty’s All I Have to Bring Today, as well as performances of Dominick Argento’s critically acclaimed song cycles From the Diary of Virginia Woolf and Miss Manners on Music, Tom Cipullo’s glances, Rossini’s Giovanna D’Arco, Jonathan Dove’s Cut My Shadow, Haydn’s Arianna a Naxos, Mahler's Lieder eines fahrenden gesellen, Britten’s A Charm of Lullabies, Dvorak’s Gypsy Songs, Falla’s Siete canciones populares espanolas, and mezzo-soprano soloist in Britten’s Canticle II, Rorem’s Some Trees, Corigliano’s Fern Hill, Handel’s Messiah, Bach’s Magnificat, Rossini's Petite Messe Solennelle, Haydn's Lord Nelson Mass, Mozart’s Requiem, Brahms’ Alto Rhapsody, Beethoven’s Symphony No. 9, Bruckner’s Mass in D Minor, Bruckner’s Te Deum, Saint-Saens’ Christmas Oratorio, Michael Tippett’s A Child of Our Time, and Haydn’s Paukenmesse.

 For more information, visit Dr. Rhodes personal website here.